 As you go through your daily routine, ask yourself, “Have I done this before?
 Is it taking longer because I don’t have a written process in place?”

 If you find yourself wasting time trying to figure out something you’ve done before, I’ve been there!
-So just write it down now!
-Next time, it won’t take you as long.
+So just write it down now, and next time, it won’t take you as long.

 Or, ask yourself, “Do I need to be doing this?”
-If the answer is NO, then start documenting the task, so that you can outsource it and pass it off to someone else.
+If the answer is no, start documenting the task so that you can outsource it and pass it off to someone else.

-Keep in mind, it’s important for YOU to know how to do the task FIRST.
+Keep in mind that it’s important for you to know how to do the task FIRST.
 Write down exactly how you want the task performed.
 And, importantly, write down WHY you do that task.
-That way, when you do outsource it, you can be certain it’s completed in a way that matches your business goals.
+That way, when you outsource it, you can be certain it’s completed in a way that matches your business goals.

 The Free Tool We Use for Our Procedures: